enigmatic-a-huli-net/Broken-dimension-BBS/README.md

-The Broken Dimension mod is based on [Klinbee's](https://modrinth.com/user/Klinbee) «[Aetherial Islands](https://modrinth.com/mod/aetherial-islands)» and was created for a private project with the goal of moving the Aetherial Islands generation into a separate dimension.
+The Broken Dimension mod is based on [Klinbee's](https://modrinth.com/user/Klinbee) «[Aetherial Islands](https://modrinth.com/mod/aetherial-islands)» and was created for a private project with the goal of moving the «[Aetherial Islands](https://modrinth.com/mod/aetherial-islands)» generation into a separate dimension.
 The mod was developed using ChatGPT for coding, but the logic is almost entirely original.

 To activate the portal, you need a frame made of waxed copper blocks, and the Thermal Optical Source must be loaded with at least 500 MB and set to a rotation speed of 222.
 You will also need a portal catalyst.